sakuralily11/CultureNet-Autism/README.md

 The baseline generalized deep models (GenNet) are deep convolutional networks composed of layers of the ResNet, a pre-trained deep network, as well as additional network layers.

-The culturalized deep models (CultureNet) follow the same architecture of GenNet; however, after training all layers with joint-culture data, the model freezes network parameters and use culture-specific data to fine-tune the last layer of the network.
+The culturalized deep models (CultureNet) follow the same architecture of GenNet; however, after training all layers with joint-culture data, the model freezes network parameters and uses culture-specific and/or child-specific data to fine-tune the last layer of the network.

 ## Citation